testcontainers/testcontainers-go/docs/features/files_and_mounts.md

 !!!tip
-    It is recommended to copy data from your local host machine to a test container using the file copy API described below, as it is much more portable
+    It is recommended to copy data from your local host machine to a test container using the file copy API described below, as it is much more portable.

 ## Copying files to a container